 Can you guess the reading you will see when you touch the DMM leads across the LED only?
 Were you correct?
 Why did you guess that value?

 You might be asking why we need a resistor in this circuit.
 Is it doing any work?
 Some components have limitations on how much electrical current can pass through them or how much voltage they should have across them.
-We can calculate the relationships between voltage, current, and resistance for a component using Ohm’ Law (V=IR).
+We can calculate the relationships between voltage, current, and resistance for a component using Ohm’s Law (V=IR).

 Let’s assume the voltage you saw across the 330Ω resistor was roughly 3V when the circuit was active.
 What is the conventional current (measured in Amps) traveling through the resistor according to Ohm’s Law?